LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 5th Sunday of Easter - True Vine and True Branches

-In the Gospel of last week Jesus called Himself the Good Shepherd, and He spoke about His role as guide and protector of His flock.
+In the Gospel of last week Jesus called Himself the Good Shepherd and spoke about his role as guide and protector of his flock.
 Those words are very comforting and reassuring.
-We know that He will care for us, that He will never leave us as orphans and that we can feel safe within His embrace.
-His words also speak about the great sacrifice that He must make.
-As the Good Shepherd, He gives His life for His sheep.
+We know that he will care for us, that he will never leave us as orphans and that we can feel safe within his embrace.
+His words also speak about the great sacrifice that he must make.
+As the Good Shepherd, he gives his life for his sheep.

-Jesus says: "I am the True Vine and my Father is the vinedresser...
-I am the vine who feeds and nourishes; you are the branches."
-It is our job is to bear much fruit.
-This is not quite so comforting or easy going as thinking of ourselves as sheep who merely follow in the master's footsteps.
+Jesus says: "I am the True Vine and my Father is the vinedresser.
+I am the vine who feeds and nourishes.
+You are the branches."
+This is not quite as comforting or easy going as we may think.
+The True Vine provides nourishment but it is our job to bear much fruit.

 Love is the ultimate connection.
-This is His "new commandment" - we are not only connected to Him, but to one another.
-He taught the truth, he spoke words of comfort, he healed the sick, he brought sight to the blind, he rebuked those who needed to be rebuked, he spent much time in prayer and in communion with the Father.
+This is his "new commandment."
+We are not only connected to him but to one another.
+He taught the truth, he spoke words of comfort, he healed the sick, he brought sight to the blind, he rebuked those who needed to be rebuked, he spent time in prayer and in communion with the Father.
 Ultimately he laid down his life for His brothers and sisters.

-And He invites and calls us to go and do likewise - to love not only in word or speech but in deed and in truth.
-It is only within the loving support of the community that we maintain our connection with Jesus, the vine, and are assured that His life will continue to flow in us and through us, and make us fruitful as his disciples.
+And He invites and calls us to go and do likewise.
+He calls us to love not only in word or speech but in deed and in truth.
+It is only within the loving support of the community that we maintain our connection with Jesus, the vine, and are assured that His life will continue to flow in us and through us and make us fruitful as his disciples.